GITD - main content

-The tasks of the Managing Director’s Office include the development and supervision of the implementation of solutions in the field of human resources management, handling matters arising from the establishment, duration and termination of the employment relationship of employees, including the professional development of employees; analysis of the training needs of the Inspectorate employees in cooperation with other organizational units of the Inspectorate; developing training plans for Inspectorate employees; organization of trainings, courses, seminars and other forms of education and professional development, excluding matters falling within the competence of the Inspection Supervision Office; creating a remuneration policy in agreement with the director of the Financial Office and cooperation with the Financial Office in supervising the implementation of the remuneration policy; organization of apprenticeships and professional internships; handling public procurement procedures; running the Inspectorate’s office; handling matters related to managing the assets of the Inspectorate, excluding matters related to managing and supervising KSPO fixed and intangible assets; handling matters related to warehouse and material management, real estate administration, excluding matters falling within the competence of the Operations Office of the National Toll Collection System; providing proper tools and working conditions for the employees of the Inspectorate; keeping the company archive; coordination of tasks related to management control and audit; coordination of tasks related to the protection of personal data, including monitoring compliance with the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46 / EC (General Data Protection Regulation) (Official Journal EU L 119 of 4 May 2016, p.
-1); implementation of internal control tasks; creating, in consultation with other organizational units, processes supporting and improving the implementation of tasks related to the activities of the Inspection within the competence of the Managing Director; cooperation with non-governmental organizations within the competence of the Managing Director; maintaining an audit register, coordinating and monitoring the state of implementation of post-audit recommendations in the field of external audits, as well as the implementation of tasks related to occupational health and safety; implementation of tasks related to the administration of means of transport, excluding matters belonging to the Office of Infrastructure Maintenance of the National Toll Collection System, Strategy and Development Office of the National Toll Collection System and the Office of Operations of the National Toll Collection System.
+The tasks of the Managing Director’s Office include the development and supervision of the implementation of solutions in the field of human resources management in the Inspectorate, handling matters arising from the establishment, duration and termination of the employment relationship of employees, including the professional development of employees; analysis of the training needs of the Inspectorate employees in cooperation with other organizational units of the Inspectorate; developing training plans for Inspectorate employees; organization of trainings, courses, seminars and other forms of education and professional development, excluding matters falling within the competence of the Inspection Supervision Office; creating a remuneration policy in agreement with the director of the Financial Office and cooperation with the Financial Office in supervising the implementation of the remuneration policy; organization of apprenticeships and professional internships; handling public procurement procedures; running the Inspectorate’s office; handling matters related to managing the assets of the Inspectorate; real estate administration; handling matters related to warehouse and material management; providing proper tools and working conditions for the employees of the Inspectorate; keeping the company archive; coordination of tasks related to management control; organizational support for a multi-person position for internal audit; monitoring compliance in the Inspectorate with Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation) (Official Journal EU L 119 of 4 May 2016, p.
+1) and the Act of December 14, 2018 on the protection of personal data processed in connection with the prevention and combating of crime (Journal of Laws of 2019, item 125); implementation of internal control tasks; coordinating and monitoring the state of implementation of post-audit recommendations in the field of external audits; creating, in consultation with other organizational units, processes supporting and improving the implementation of tasks related to the activities of the Inspection within the competence of the Managing Director; cooperation with non-governmental organizations within the competence of the Managing Director; implementation of tasks related to occupational health and safety; implementation of tasks related to the management of means of transport, with the exception of vehicles from Mobile Control Units.

 Electronic Payment Control Office

-The Finance Office is responsible for planning and spending the budget; carrying out tasks related to the preparation of the budget in the task and traditional system; accounting and financial management of the Inspectorate as well as its cash and financial and accounting services, also as part of KSPO; planning, spending and accounting as well as financial and accounting services for the National Road Fund in the part related to KSPO; cooperation with the Office of the Managing Director in creating the remuneration policy and overseeing the implementation of the remuneration policy in consultation with the Office of the Managing Director and administering the remuneration fund; supervising and monitoring the reporting process in the Inspectorate in the field of financial and budgetary reports; keeping and updating property records as well as support for timely and correct inventory taking, including KSPO; handling matters related to the mandate economy, settlement and investigation of public and civil law monetary receivables of the Inspectorate, including receivables for unpaid highway toll, excluding other receivables remaining in the property of the Operations Office of the National Toll Collection System and fines remaining in the property of the Electronic Toll Control Office; conducting administrative proceedings regarding reliefs in the payment of public law claims remaining within the competence of the Chief Inspector, with the exception of cases from applications for reconsideration of a case within the jurisdiction of the Legal Office; conducting administrative proceedings in extraordinary procedures related to decisions issued by the Chief Inspector regarding reliefs in the payment of public law liabilities, except for decisions in which a decision was issued on the application for re-examination of the matter regarding relief; handling matters related to granting reliefs in the payment of civil law liabilities; consideration of reminders for inaction or lengthiness in matters falling within the competence of the Office; obtaining funds from the European Union and performing the beneficiary’s duties arising from the tasks of the Office.
+The Finance Office is responsible for planning and spending the budget; carrying out tasks related to the preparation of the budget in the task and traditional system; accounting and financial management of the Inspectorate as well as its cash and financial and accounting services; cooperation with the Office of the Managing Director in creating the remuneration policy and overseeing the implementation of the remuneration policy in consultation with the Office of the Managing Director and administering the remuneration fund; supervising and monitoring the reporting process in the Inspectorate in the field of financial and budgetary reports; keeping and updating property records as well as support for timely and correct inventory taking; handling cases related to the mandate economy; settlement and investigation of public and civil law receivables of the Inspectorate, with the exception of fines remaining within the competence of the Electronic Toll Control Office; conducting administrative proceedings regarding reliefs in the payment of public law claims remaining within the competence of the Chief Inspector, with the exception of cases from applications for reconsideration of a case within the jurisdiction of the Legal Office; conducting administrative proceedings in extraordinary procedures related to decisions issued by the Chief Inspector regarding reliefs in the payment of public law liabilities, except for decisions in which a decision was issued on the application for re-examination of the matter regarding relief; handling matters related to granting reliefs in the payment of civil law liabilities; consideration of reminders for inaction or lengthiness in matters falling within the competence of the Office; obtaining funds from the European Union and performing the beneficiary’s duties arising from the tasks of the Office.

 The ICT Office is responsible for the implementation of tasks related to the maintenance of an efficient and efficient ICT infrastructure, the technological development of ICT systems, supervising the technical condition of ICT equipment, maintaining the optimal state of ICT security, maintaining internal and external electronic communication, analysing reported ICT needs and related plans preparation and purchasing specifications, providing Inspectorate employees with appropriate back office IT tools.
 The tasks carried out by the Office relate to IT technical aspects and ICT infrastructure managed by the ICT Office.